Skip to Main Navigation | Skip to Main Content

 Field-Emission Scanning Electron Microscope (FE-SEM)

-FE-SEM is an advanced electron microscopy technique that utilises a focused beam of electrons to scan the surface of a sample, generating high-resolution images and providing valuable information about its topography, morphology, and elemental composition.
+FE-SEM is an advanced electron microscopy technique that utilizes a focused beam of electrons to scan the surface of a sample, generating high-resolution images and providing valuable information about its topography, morphology, and elemental composition.
 Unlike conventional SEMs that use thermionic electron sources, FE-SEMs employ a field emission gun (FEG), which produces a much brighter and narrower electron beam.
 This results in significantly improved spatial resolution (down to 1-2 nm), clearer images with less electrostatic distortion, and the ability to image sensitive or non-conductive materials at lower accelerating voltages.
-FE-SEM finds extensive applications in various fields, including materials science, nanotechnology, semiconductor research, and biological sciences, for analysing structures ranging from nanoparticles and thin films to biological specimens and microchips.
+FE-SEM finds extensive applications in various fields, including materials science, nanotechnology, semiconductor research, and biological sciences, for analyzing structures ranging from nanoparticles and thin films to biological specimens and microchips.

-EDS or EDX is an analytical technique often associated with SEM used for the elemental analysis and chemical characterisation of materials.
+Energy Dispersive X-ray Spectroscopy (EDS or EDX) is an analytical technique often associated with SEM used for the elemental analysis and chemical characterization of materials.
 An EDS detector measures the energy and intensity of the X-rays emitted by electron bombardment on the sample, generating a spectrum that plots X-ray counts against energy.
 By identifying the characteristic energy peaks in the spectrum, the elemental composition of the sample can be determined qualitatively, and the intensity of these peaks can be used for quantitative analysis, revealing the relative abundance of each element.
-This technique is invaluable across diverse fields such as materials science, nanotechnology, and forensics, providing crucial information on elemental distribution and identification, even at the micro and nanoscale.
+This technique is invaluable across diverse fields such as materials science, nanotechnology, and forensics, providing crucial information on elemental distribution and identification, even at the micro and nanoscale

 ZEISS Sigma 360 FE-SEM with EDS

 The ZEISS Sigma 360 FE-SEM from ZEISS is a high-performance field emission scanning electron microscope designed for advanced imaging and analytical microscopy across diverse scientific and industrial applications.
 It delivers exceptional resolution, particularly at low accelerating voltages (down to 1.3 nm at 1 kV and 1.9 nm at 500V), enabling clear imaging of even sensitive or non-conductive samples without requiring conductive coatings, thanks to its variable pressure (VP) mode and NanoVP lite technology.
-The Sigma 360 utilises a user-friendly, intuitive 4-step workflow that guides users from setup to image acquisition, making it suitable for both experienced researchers and novice users, and it can be integrated with various detectors (e.g., In-lens SE, ETSE, VPSE, BSE, aSTEM, EDS) to provide comprehensive topographical, compositional, and even crystallographic information.
+The Sigma 360 utilizes a user-friendly, intuitive 4-step workflow that guides users from setup to image acquisition, making it suitable for both experienced researchers and novice users, and it can be integrated with various detectors (e.g., In-lens SE, ETSE, VPSE, BSE, aSTEM, EDS) to provide comprehensive topographical, compositional, and even crystallographic information.
 Its versatility makes it an ideal choice for core imaging facilities, supporting research in materials science, nanotechnology, semiconductor development, biological imaging, and failure analysis, among others.

-Sigma 360 FE-SEM photo
+ZEISS Sigma 360 FE-SEM with EDS Instrument

-Specifications
+Key Specifications

 Sigma 360 FE-SEM